simplynarx/Simply-CHIP8/README.md

 # Simply-CHIP8
 ## WIP!!
 Chip-8 Emulator

-This is my first attempt at a major C project.
-The Chip-8 is known to be a great entry point for getting into emulator development.
+This is my first attempt at a major project written in C. The Chip-8 is known to be a great entry point for getting into emulator development.

-Documentation Used:
+###Documentation Used:

 https://github.com/mattmikolay/chip-8/wiki/CHIP%E2%80%908-Technical-Reference
 https://github.com/mattmikolay/chip-8/wiki/CHIP%E2%80%908-Instruction-Set